Gianlucca123/Gianlucca123/README.md

 My name is Gianlucca and I am studying eletronic engineering at UTFPR (FEDERAL UNIVERSITY OF TECHNOLOGY–PARANÁ –BRAZIL).

-My major interest is in Embedded System, electronics, competitive programming and, computational intelligence.
+My major interest is in Embedded System, electronics and competitive programming.

 Feel free to see my projects of Data Science and Machine Learning: https://bit.ly/3r5mkJF